Mayank-gaur/Object-mover/README.md

 specifying the number of pixels to shift in x (+x being the horizontal right direction) and y (+y being the vertical up direction) directions.

+## Improvements
+- *Enhanced Blending Algorithm: We can implement a more sophisticated blending algorithm to seamlessly integrate the shifted object back into the original scene.
+One approach is to blur the mask along its edges and utilize alpha blending techniques to merge it with the background.
+Additionally, employing Poisson blending could further refine the blending process, resulting in smoother transitions between the object and its surroundings.
+-  *Stable Diffusion Inpainting: After experimentation, it has been observed that stable diffusion inpainting yields optimal results on image resolutions of 256x256, 512x512, and 1024x1024.
+This preference stems from the continuous cascading training conducted on these specific resolution bins.
+To leverage this, I propose a multi-step approach.
+Firstly, we should select a crop from the image that captures sufficient background details for inpainting.
+Next, this crop should be resized to one of the aforementioned dimensions for inpainting.
+Once the patch has been inpainted, it should be upsampled to match the original patch resolution in the image.
+Finally, the inpainted patch can be seamlessly blended back into the original scene using the techniques mentioned in the first point.
+This comprehensive process aims to address any edge issues present in the current solution, resulting in a more polished final output.
 ## Results

 ![bagpack](https://github.com/Mayank-gaur/Object-mover/assets/56195849/aa4c5753-32a1-4f49-a711-a6f4370ee4ad)